ZackMurry/docs-hotkey/README.md

 Bugs are very likely to occur when Google updates the UI for Docs.
 The `heading` action is particularly unstable.

+# Build Instructions

+The instructions for building the extension from source can be found in the BUILD.md file.

 # License

 This is free, open-source software licensed under the MIT License.
 The full license can be found [here](https://raw.githubusercontent.com/ZackMurry/docs-hotkey/main/LICENSE).